Furman v. Georgia: Subsequent developments

+Executions dropped after the decision and rose again following Gregg v.
+Georgia (1976).

 The Supreme Court's decision marked the first time the Justices vacated a death sentence under the Eighth Amendment Cruel and Unusual Punishment Clause, resulting in over 630 death sentences being vacated and reduced to life imprisonment.
 There were not many cases of serious recidivism, but there were a few homicides, including an especially heinous case in Texas where several young women were raped and strangled.

 Many thought the decision heralded the end of capital punishment in the United States.
 The next day, columnist Barry Schweid wrote that it was "unlikely" that the death penalty could exist anymore in the United States but there was a backlash and public support for the death penalty increased dramatically after the Furman decision.
 According to Stephen F. Smith the increase of public support for the death penalty was driven by the "politicization of the death penalty".
 He says "the number of executions might well have continued to decline but for the Court's effort, in the early 1970s, to impose constitutional limits on capital punishment".

 During the next four years, 35 states and the federal government enacted death penalty statutes intended to overcome the court's concerns about the arbitrary imposition of the death penalty.

 Many of the new statutes that mandated bifurcated trials with separate guilt-innocence and sentencing phases, and imposed standards guiding juries and judges during the penalty phase, were upheld in a series of Supreme Court decisions in 1976, beginning with Gregg v.
 Georgia where the Court said that "a carefully drafted statute that ensures that the sentencing authority is given adequate information and guidance" would meet the constitutional standard of Furman.
 Other statutes enacted in response to Furman, such as Louisiana's, which mandated imposition of the death penalty upon conviction of certain crimes, were invalidated for cases of that same year.